Am I an EEA national?

 confirming the receipt of a grant or scholarship, or a declaration of

-- evidence of comprehensive sickness insurance (see below).
+- evidence of comprehensive sickness insurance for you and your dependants (see below).

 - two passport photographs of yourself.